Financing and funding

 Back to all

-Rate-and-term refinance, as the name suggests, is all about improving the terms of your existing mortgage.
+Rate-and-term refinance, as the name suggests, is all about improving the terms of your mortgage.
 This type of refinance is primarily aimed at getting a better deal on your property loan.
 It allows you to adjust your loan terms, such as the interest rate and loan duration.
 In this type of refinancing, the loan amount matches your current mortgage balance.
 You're essentially replacing your old loan with a new one that has more favorable terms.

 Generally, interest rates would need to be lower than you might have initially locked in for this type of refinance to make sense.
-While lower rates mean savings on payments, there are fees associated with closing the new loan, just like the standard closing costs.
+While lower rates means savings on payments, there are fees associated with closing the new loan, just like the standard closing costs.
 These may include application fees, appraisal costs, and title insurance.

 While the lower rate can save on each payment, the refinance is also an opportunity to shorten the duration of your loan, helping you pay off the mortgage faster.

-On the other hand, cash-out refinance is all about tapping into the equity you've built in your property.
+On the other hand, a cash-out refinance is all about tapping into the equity you've built in your property.
 Cash-out refinance allows you to take advantage of your property's increased equity by borrowing exceeds the existing mortgage balance - which was initially based on the property's original equity.
 This extra cash can be used for various purposes, such as property improvements, debt consolidation, or addressing other financial needs.
 It's a smart way to make the most of your property's value and financial opportunities.

 In this case, the loan amount exceeds your current mortgage balance, and the difference is provided to you in cash.
 Cash-out refinances generally come with slightly higher interest rates compared to rate-and-term refinancing.
 This is because they carry a higher loan amount and, therefore, more risk for the lender.
 Similar to rate-and-term refinancing, you'll encounter standard closing costs.
 However, expect additional payment costs due to the higher loan amount.